infinum/frontend-handbook/React/Testing best practices.md

 };
 ```

-Now, while testing we can wrap the component in `<StoreMockContext.Consumer>` to get access to the store.
+While testing we can wrap the component in `<StoreMockContext.Consumer>` to get access to the store.
 The store is needed for mocking the datx model with relationships.

 After mocking all providers and the store, we export everything: